Monitoring Heart Failure

 Tip 3: Manage Breathing Problems

-If you have increased breathlessness at night, try sleeping in a recliner chair, use more pillows, or use a supportive cushion so that you are resting more upright.
+If you have increased breathlessness at night, try sleeping in a recliner chair, use more pillows, or get a supportive cushion so that you are resting more upright.

-- Listen to your body and slow down when you are short of breath.
+- Listen to your body and slow down when you’re short of breath.

-- Conserve your energy by taking breaks throughout the day: read, pay bills, write letters, use the computer for fun.
+- Take breaks throughout the day: read, pay bills, write letters, use the computer for fun.

-- Relax: use music, meditation, or yoga as alternative ways to decrease stress.
+- Use music, meditation, or yoga to ease stress.

 Tip 4: See Your Doctor Regularly